Christmas Day is an occasion for Christians to celebrate the Jesus Christ's birth. It is a public holiday in the

 We diligently research and continuously update our holiday dates and information.
 If you find a mistake, please let us know.

 St Stephen's Day commemorates the life of St Stephen, an early Christian martyr.
 It is a public holiday in the Republic of Ireland. more

-The first Monday of August is a public holiday in the Republic of Ireland. more
+The last Monday of October is a public holiday in the Republic of Ireland. more